Garmin Instinct 2 Solar Review

 - Breadcrumb navigation

-Take a look at the Garmin website to see the full scope of all the features offered.
+Take a look at Garmin's site to see the full list of available features.

 The Instinct 2 has the most rugged and tactical look of any of the watches we tested.
 If this is your primary watch, this could make or break your decision.
 The five tactile buttons are functional and feel nice, especially while moving.
-The scroll wheel on Coros watches takes a bit too much precision while on the move, so we are glad Garmin continues to implement buttons in their watches.
-However, unlike most of the watches we tested, the supplied wristband is not hinged.
+A scroll wheel, in our opinion, takes a bit too much precision while on the move, so we are glad Garmin continues to implement buttons in their watches.
+However, unlike most watches we tested, the supplied wristband is not hinged.
 We prefer a hinged strap design because it conforms to the wrist better and reduces space between the watch case and wrist.
 Luckily, Garmin offers a quick-release 22mm band that hinges on the pin and is not fixed like the original.

 The small circular display changes for various screens and unique data fields are designed for this small area.
 We wish the software had been designed for this overlay instead of weirdly blocking out the background.
 This isn't a huge gripe, but it seems a bit half-baked; if this display is important to the watch, we feel the software should also be updated to include this design choice and not cut off various text.